 Here's how we think about compensation at Octopus:

-We don't offer bonuses, commissions, or stock options, as part of our "no carrot, no stick" philosophy.
-Your compensation is all in salary.
+We don't offer bonuses, commissions, as part of our "no carrot, no stick" philosophy.
+Your compensation is all in salary and, soon, stock options.

 We aim to pay competitively with companies that we feel are comparable to Octopus in their working environment and approach.